httptoolkit/httptoolkit-website/src/docs/guides/docker.md

 HTTP Toolkit can automatically intercept, inspect & rewrite traffic from any Docker container.

-**Right now this feature is in beta, and enabled for testers only.** If you'd like to test this out, please [get in touch](/contact).

 You can intercept HTTP from Docker containers in two ways:

 * By launching an intercepted terminal within HTTP Toolkit, and creating Docker containers or running Docker builds inside that terminal
-* By launching Docker containers elsewhere, and using the "Attach to Docker container" option in HTTP Toolkit to restart a running container reconfigured for HTTP Toolkit injection.
+* By launching Docker containers elsewhere, and using the "Attach to Docker container" option in HTTP Toolkit to recreate & restart a container with HTTP Toolkit's settings injected.

 Most of the time it's more convenient to use an intercepted terminal, but attaching to containers can be useful if you need to use a separate tool or workflow to launch your containers.